noice-com/developer-assignment/README.md

 - Use Golang
 - Service should be horizontally scalable and it needs to be runnable on multiple instances with different users connecting to different processes (tip: you can for example use something like Nats or Redis for the service to service communication)
-- Expose an interface usable from a modern browser (these could be WebSockets, REST or if you are feeling wild even WebTransport)
+- Expose an interface usable from a modern browser where clients can receive real time updates (these could be WebSockets, REST or if you are feeling wild even WebTransport).
+Your API must support streaming for receiving messages and updates.
 - Easy to run two instances of the server and all its dependencies (tip: docker-compose)
 - Doesn't need to be production-ready but please follow standard quality practices (code structure, testing)